 Pro: Steady demand for designers in Toronto

-Toronto is one of the best places in Ontario to launch a graphic design career.
-Toronto has a large number of graphic design firms, advertising agencies, web services companies, and other organizations that hire designers.
+Toronto is a great place to launch a graphic design career.
+The city has a large number of graphic design firms, advertising agencies, web services companies, and other organizations that hire designers.

-The Government of Canada Job Bank predicts stable demand for designers in the GTA, giving the occupation 2 out of 3 stars for employment outlook over the next 3 years.
+The Government of Canada Job Bank predicts moderate demand for designers in the GTA, giving the occupation three out of five stars for employment outlook through 2024.

 Con: A lot of time in front of the computer